danielgtaylor/huma/README.md

 You can access the root `cobra.Command` via `r.Root()` and add new custom commands via `r.Root().AddCommand(...)`.
 The `openapi` sub-command is one such example in the default setup.

-> :whale: You can also overwite the `r.Root().Command` to completely customize how you run the server.
+> :whale: You can also overwite `r.Root().Run` to completely customize how you run the server.

 ## Middleware